 We have a lot of experience representing those who have faced discrimination and unfair treatment in higher education, students as well as staff, in the United States and United Kingdom.
 We’ve represented staff in claims against universities for unfair dismissal, discrimination and harassment, and frequently represent students who have experienced sexual harassment or sexual violence.

 Our founding partner, Dr Ann Olivarius, was a plaintiff in the groundbreaking Title IX lawsuit Alexander v.
 Yale, which established for the first time that American universities have a legal obligation to work to prevent and deter sexual harassment.
 We frequently bring successful cases in this area.

-Georgina Calvert-Lee, Head of our UK Practice, has represented numerous students and academics in discrimination claims against their universities.
-Georgina works closely with the advocacy organisation The 1752 Group.
-In March 2020, they and McAllister Olivarius published a sector guidance for addressing staff sexual misconduct.
-Georgina is regularly interviewed about universities’ responsibility to handle sexual misconduct complaints, in particular in online spaces.
+McAllister Olivarius has represented numerous students and academics in discrimination claims against their universities.
+In March 2020, advocacy organisation The 1752 Group and McAllister Olivarius published a sector guidance for addressing staff sexual misconduct.
+Our lawyers are regularly interviewed about universities’ responsibility to handle sexual misconduct complaints, in particular in online spaces.